jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

-+++
+---
+title: "The Feelings from the Imagination"
+heading: "Chapter 2"
-title=  "The Feelings from the Imagination" heading=  "Chapter 2" description=  "Romantic love is natural but is not commonly expressed because it might be odious or ridiculous" date=  2015-10-29 image=  "/covers/tms.jpg"
+description: "Romantic love is natural but is not commonly expressed because it might be odious or ridiculous"
-# image=  "https= //sorasystem.sirv.com/photos/multi.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1"
-linkbtext=  "Chapter 1"
-linkf=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3"
-linkftext=  "Chapter 3"
-+++
+weight: 6
+author: Adam Smith
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

 ### Romantic love is natural but is not commonly expressed because it might be odious or ridiculous